specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/group-synchronized-test-cases-to-a-test-suite.md

 With SpecSync v5 the `remote/testSuite` setting described here has been deprecated.
 For including synchronized Test Cases to a Test Suite, please use the [Synchronizing Test Case hierarchies using Test Suites](synchronizing-test-case-hierarchies.md) feature.
 For ensuring that SpecSync can detect local test case deletions, please use the [Remote scope](remote-scope.md) feature.
+The [Upgrade configuration wizard](../general-features/configuration-wizards.md#upgrade-wizard) can also be used to upgrade this setting for v5.
 {% endhint %}

 To be able to easily find these synchronized test cases in Azure DevOps, they can be added to test suites.
 SpecSync can automatically add/remove the synchronized test cases to a test suite.
 For this you have to specify the name or the ID or the name of the test suite in the configuration.